-The length of stay (LOS) in the hospital was calculated as the number of days spent in hospital between the date of admission and the date of discharge.
+The length of stay in hospital (LOS) was calculated as the number of days spent in hospital between the date of admission and the date of discharge.
 For hospital stays in which the date of admission and discharge occurred on the same day, the LOS was considered to be 0.5 days.
-The median LOS per year, for those with at least one admission, was calculated within each registry and random-effect meta-analyses were performed using the 'metamedian' package in R V.4.0.3 for the following age groups: <1, 1-4 and 5-9 years.
-The aforementioned methods were also used to estimate the median age at first surgery and the median number of surgical procedures for the following age groups: <1, 1-4 and 0-4 years.
+The median LOS per year, for those with at least 1 admission, was calculated within each registry and random effects meta-analyses were performed using the "metamedian" package in R (version 4.0.3) for the age groups: <1 year, 1-4 years, 5-9 years.
+The above methods were also used to estimate the median age at first surgery and the median number of surgical procedures for the age groups: <1 year, 1-4 years, 0-4 years.

-Within each registry, estimates for the percentage of children (1) hospitalised, (2) with a hospital stay longer than 10 days, (3) undergoing surgery, (4) undergoing surgery for gastrostomy (permanent feeding tube), (5) being admitted for intensive care and (6) being on a ventilator were obtained using Kaplan-Meier analyses.
+Within each registry, estimates for the percentage of children (i) hospitalised (ii) with a hospital stay longer than 10 days; (iii) undergoing surgery; (iv) undergoing surgery for gastrostomy (permanent feeding tube); (v) being admitted for intensive care; and (vi) being on a ventilator, were estimated using Kaplan-Meier analyses.
 Random-effects meta-analyses were performed to provide overall estimates for age groups.